 Bolero: Original a Cuban dance closely connected to Danzón, it's very romantic because of the very slow pace and the dancing in a close position only.

-Bolero is also danced all over the Caribbean like the Cuban Son but the Dominicans have their own a little different variation with Basic steps inspired by the Cuban Danzón steps.
+Bolero is also danced all over the Caribbean like the Cuban Son but the Dominicans have their own a little different variation of the basic steps inspired by the old Cuban Danzón steps.

 We will teach you both the Cuban and the Dominican Bolero at the same time because together they give you more variety, both are relatively simple to learn and as mentioned very nice, very romantic and very cosy.